jrreed5/Miniproject3JacksonReed/README.md

 ## License

-see the LICENSE.md file for details
+see the LICENSE file for details